-Although the date(s) and circumstances surrounding the release of PCE at the site is not known, it has been theorized that the release occurred while a textile company identified as Downen-Zeir Knits occupied the 80 Banks Avenue building from 1972 to 1978.
-If this is correct, then the groundwater plume would have been in transit for 29 to 35 years.
-Based on an assumed seepage velocity of 0.50 feet per day and a PCE transport velocity of 0.38 feet per day, contamination leaving the site would have traveled a distance of 3,600 to 4,400 feet.
-If the plume continues in a southerly direction, as indicated at the south property line, the most likely path would take it beneath the MTA Bus garage, the Babylon branch of the Long Island Railroad and the Hampton Suites hotel.
+Although the date(s) and circumstances surrounding the release of PCE at the site are not known, it has been theorized that the release occurred while a textile company identified as Downen-Zeir Knits occupied the 80 Banks Avenue building from 1972 to 1978.
+If this is correct, then the groundwater plume would have been in transit for 31 to 37 years.
+Estimates of the hydraulic conductivity of the shallow (above clay) media, ranged from 0.077 to 0.51 ft per day.
+Using the high end of the hydraulic conductivity range, a measured water table gradient of 0.01 ft/ft and an average porosity of 25 percent, yields an average groundwater seepage velocity of 0.02 ft per day.
+Assuming a low organic carbon content of the soil (0.0001) gives a PCE retardation factor of 1.3 and a PCE transport velocity of 0.015 ft per day.
+Using these values the shallow PCE plume would have traveled only 169 to 202 feet during the estimated 31-37 year transport time.
+In this case the toe of the plume would not extend beyond the MTA Bus garage property.